virtual-labs/exp-upsetting-extrusion-presses-dei/experiment/experiment-name.md

-## Equipment’s “Upsetting and Extrusion Presses”
+## Upsetting and Extrusion Presses